7 Ways to Refresh your CV, Post CV

 Specific projects you have worked on; link specific projects that you have worked on that you have talked about in your CV.
 This could link to a project on your website, an Instagram post or even a piece that is on the company’s website.
 For example:

 MARIE CLAIRE RUNWAY

-    APRIL 2015 – JUNE 2015Created trend lead editorial layouts for front and back of

-    book of the bi-annual fashion magazine.
-This role gave great experience in

-    editorial design and an in-depth understanding of commercial magazine company
+APRIL 2015 – JUNE 2015Created trend lead editorial layouts for the front and back of the book of the bi-annual fashion magazine.
+This role gave great experience in editorial design and an in-depth understanding of commercial magazine company culture.

-    culture.
 See the design here.